egorpris/SQL/README.md

 # SQL
-SQL querys for the test task
+SQL queries for the test task